-Short welcome speeches are given by the seminar coordinator, associate dean of the Faculty of Science and the head of the department of Mathematics and Statistics Dr. J.C.
+Welcome speeches were given by the Acting Chair Dr. Tom Baird and the head of the department of Mathematics and Statistics Dr. J.C.
 Loredo-Osti.

-Two one-hour lectures are given to the students by MUN professors.
+Two one-hour lectures are given to the students by MUN professors or other invited speakers.
 Lectures focus on techniques and applications of mathematics.
 Students have an opportunity to discuss the lectures and ask questions during the refreshment breaks and the banquet, where the presenters are invited to dine and converse with the student-participants.